-- That the media will cancel out my efforts to guide my children, so why should I try?
+The media will cancel out my efforts to guide my children so why should I try?

 Rather than be discouraged, parents need to exert even more effort to guide their children so that their teens can get sexuality into realistic perspective.

-- That talking about sex gives permission or puts the idea to have sex in a young teen’s mind.
-Actually, the truth is they are already thinking about it.
+Talking about sex gives permission or puts the idea to have sex in a young teen’s mind.

 Exposure to education has been shown to influence young adolescents to delay sex and to make sexual activity lower-risk.
 Sex education is not suggestive; it is valuable and urgent.
 Talking about sex does give kids permission to talk about sex.
 Discussions enable them to explore mentally.
 They can:

 process facts and attitudes